 The Eaton VORAD EVT-300 Collision Warning System is designed to assist the driver in detecting potential hazards, and also to reduce the likelihood of accidents and promote safer driving habits.
 The EVT-300 Collision Warning System is a high frequency radar system that can be fitted to most commercial vehicles.
 The EVT-300 is designed to detect potential hazards in the surrounding area of the vehicle and to warn the driver of those potential hazards.
 The system can track multiple vehicles at one time that are traveling in front or to the side of the host vehicle.
 If there is a potential hazard detected by the EVT-300, the system warns the driver by means of a small display mounted in the driver compartment which emits a series of lights and audible sounds in intervals from three seconds to a half-second to warn the driver prior to an accident occurring .

-ANTENNA ASSEMBLY – The antenna assembly mounts to the front of the truck.
-It transmits and receives low power, high frequency radar signals.
-The radar signal has a 12 degree beam width and has a range up to 350 feet.
-The system can monitor 20 objects simultaneously, regardless if the objects are moving or not.
+Antenna Assembly - The antenna assembly mounts to the front of the truck and transmits and receives low power, high frequency radar signals.
+The radar signal has a 12 degree beam width and has a range up to 350 feet, the system can monitor 20 objects simultaneously, regardless if the objects are moving or not.
 The signals are transmitted from the antenna assembly away from the front of the truck and towards an object within the radars range.
 The radar signal then reflects off the object and is received back by the antenna assembly.
 The system uses the Doppler effect to determine relative speeds of other vehicles compared to the speed of the host vehicle.
 The antenna assembly then compares the difference between the transmitted signal and the received signal, and processes the data.
 The data is then digitally converted and sent to the central processing unit for further evaluation .
-The total system has an accuracy of: range 5% ±3 feet, velocity 1% ±0.2 mph, azimuth ±0.2 degrees .
+The total system has an accuracy of: range 5% ±3 feet, velocity 1% ±0.2 mph, Azimuth ±0.2 degrees .

-SIDE SENSOR – The side sensor is similar to the antenna assembly in that it transmits a radar signal.
-The sensor can detect objects from two to ten feet from the side of the truck, typically on the right.
+Side Sensor - The side sensor is similar to the antenna assembly in that it transmits a radar signal.
+The sensor can detect objects from two to ten feet from the side of the truck, typically the right.
 The data is then sent to the CPU for processing which then determines if any lights or audible warnings are necessary for the driver .

 The VORAD system monitors turn signal activity directly from the turn signal light bulb circuitry.
 Similar to the brake system, the EVT-300 only monitors the binary status of the turn signal circuitry.
 In some installations with a single side radar sensor mounted on the right, the VORAD system may only monitor the status of the right-side turn signal circuitry.
 Otherwise, the system records turn signal activation when either the right or left turn signal or the four-way emergency flashers are activated, and it does not distinguish which type of activation is occurring.
 The source of the recorded turn signal activity can be determined through review of the CPU configuration and inspection of the system installation.